tuffy/emuman/README.md

 ## Populating the Database

-`emuman` needs to be seeded with MAME driver information so that it knows which machines require which ROMS.
+`emuman` needs to be seeded with MAME driver information so that it knows which machines require which ROMs.

 One way to get this information is on the
 [MAME downloads page](https://www.mamedev.org/release.html).